Valentine’s Day Ideas from Centerpieces to Food

 Heart shaped glass ornaments serve as a Valentine reminder.
 Affordable silver decorative chargers add a bit of elegance to the Emma pattern white dishes (our everyday dishes) from Pottery Barn.

-This place setting’s main star is salad dish from Williams Sonoma called Famille Rose.
+This place setting’s main star is the salad dish from Williams Sonoma called Famille Rose.
 With the pink Indian-blocked pink tablecloth from Just Darviny, this too can evoke Valentine vibes.

 Valentine Food

-What’s Valentine’s Day without yummy food?
+What is Valentine’s Day without yummy food?
 Playful heart shapes can be created at every course.

 Heart shaped homemade ravioli